elan026/IBM-HR-Analytics/README.md

 - Encourage moderate business travel or engagement to retain employees.
 - Conduct regular job satisfaction surveys and address concerns actively.

----

-> 📢 *"People don't leave jobs, they leave managers and environments."*
-> HR analytics helps you build an environment where employees choose to stay.

----